 Low physical fitness

 Can you cure obesity?

-The mainstay of treatment for overweight and obese patients is the lifestyle modification and behavioral changes.
-Physical exercises up to 300 minutes per week is recommended.
+The mainstay of treatment for overweight and obese patients is lifestyle modification and behavioral changes.
+Physical exercises up to 300 minutes per week are recommended.
 Balanced and healthy diet.
 In extreme cases, medical weight-loss and surgery are recommended.

 Can yoga help reduce weight?

-A study published in International Journal of Research in Medical Sciences (See Ref.No:5 below) observes that statistically significant decrease in Systolic BP, Diastolic BP and BMI after 3 months of Yoga training.
+A study published in the International Journal of Research in Medical Sciences (See Ref.No:5 below) observes that statistically significant decrease in Systolic BP, Diastolic BP, and BMI after 3 months of Yoga training.